ClaudeMod

 License: MIT Python 3.10+ PyPI PyPI Downloads Website

 Full natural language control over Google Calendar, Drive, Gmail, Docs, Sheets, Slides, Forms, Tasks, Contacts, and Chat through all MCP clients, AI assistants and developer tools.
-Includes a full featured CLI for use with tools like Claude Code and Codex!

 Interested in a private, managed cloud instance?
 That can be arranged.